rm-NoobInCoding/UniversalSigBypasser/README.md

 You're all set!
 Launch your game normally, and the signature checks will be automatically bypassed.

 ## Tested Games
+* Eriksholm: The Stolen Dream (NoobInCoding)
+* Wuchang: Fallen Feathers (NoobInCoding)
+* Dying Island 2 (NoobInCoding)
+* Coral Island (hikarosato)

-I tested bypasser on mutiple games. if you tested this hook on any games and it worked, just create an issue and I will add its name in here!
+If you tested this hook on any games and it worked, just leave a comment [in this issue](https://github.com/rm-NoobInCoding/UniversalSigBypasser/issues/2) and I will add its name in here.

 ## License